-There I was, standing feet in the sand, watching the waves crashing on the shore of Cocoa Beach.
+There I was, standing feet in the sand, it was one of the first in life for me, watching the waves crashing on the shore of Cocoa Beach.
 A smile crept across my face as my wife, and I stood there looking out at the vast Atlantic Ocean that was in front of us.
 Here we were, on the first leg of our 10-year anniversary trip and no need to worry about chasing a two-year-old down the beach.

 As quickly as the thought of chasing that two-year-old came through my mind, I look up and see my wife running straight for the ocean.
 This trip was something we had been anticipating for well over a year,